chriseldredge/git-slack-hook/README.md

 Hook this script into post-receive for your git repositories.

+## How to Install

+Note: some git repositories may be "bare".
+You'll know if your repo is bare or not by checking for a `.git` folder where your repo lives.

+Download [git-slack-hook](git-slack-hook) onto the server which hosts your git repo.

+For bare repos, copy/rename it as `/path/to/your/repo/hooks/post-receive`.

+For normal/non-bare repos, copy/rename it as `/path/to/your/repo/.git/hooks/post-receive`.

+Finally, `chmod +x post-receive` to allow the script to be executed.

 ## Configuration

 Add an Incoming WebHooks integration in your Slack by going to e.g.